 There are several medications readily available to help combat the symptoms of an allergic reaction.
 These include:

-A histamine is chemical produced by the body in response to something harmful.
+A histamine is a chemical produced by the body in response to something harmful.
 It causes the blood vessels to dilate and the skin to swell.
 This response is designed to protect the body.
 Antihistamines work by preventing the substance histamine from affecting the cells in the body.
 Examples of antihistamines include:

 These medicines work by easing the swelling of the blood vessels in the nose, which helps to open the constricted airways.
 These treatments are designed for short-term use to relieve a blocked nose.
 Examples of decongestants include: